CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

         `All ports required by Cortex Innovation are free`

         If this is the case, continue to the next step.
-Otherwise, consult the messages returned by the script, which will give details about how to modify the `Cortex.Innovation.Install.Config.json` configuration file, in the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder, to use different ports.
+Otherwise, consult the messages returned by the script, which will give details about how to modify the `Cortex.Innovation.Install.Config.json` configuration file, in the `Cortex Evolution - Innovation 2022.5 - Application Server Installation Scripts` folder, to use different ports.
 This will be used later during installation.

         The `Cortex.Innovation.Test.PortUsage.ps1` script cannot currently re-check modified ports in the configuration file so these need to be manually checked to see that they are free.

 ### Configure Installation Script

-1. In the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder, locate the `Cortex.Innovation.Install.ps1` script and open it with a text editor.
+1. In the `Cortex Evolution - Innovation 2022.5 - Application Server Installation Scripts` folder, locate the `Cortex.Innovation.Install.ps1` script and open it with a text editor.
 1. Choose the tab below that matches the configuration for this installation, then update the script to match, changing the parameters according to the details given below:

     {{< tabpane lang="powershell" >}}